nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ### Listing all cheat-sheets : _cs_

-Lists all cheat-sheets for the module.
+Use this command to see the list of cheat-sheets you have for the module.

 **Format:**<br>
 `cs`